Last-second launch delay for SpaceX at historic moon pad

 CAPE CANAVERAL, Fla.
 (AP) — Last-minute rocket trouble forced SpaceX on Saturday to delay its inaugural launch from NASA’s historic moon pad.

 SpaceX halted the countdown with just 13 seconds remaining.
-The problem with the second-stage thrust control actually cropped up several minutes earlier.
-With just a single second to get the Falcon rocket airborne, flight controllers could not resolve the issue in time.
+The second-stage steering issue actually cropped up several minutes earlier.
+But with just an instant to get the unmanned Falcon rocket airborne, flight controllers could not resolve the problem in time.

 The next launch attempt — provided everything can be fixed quickly — would be Sunday morning.

+SpaceX chief Elon Musk said engineers want to make certain the “slightly odd” position of an engine piston isn’t representative of bigger trouble.
+It’s not out of the question that Saturday’s problem is somehow related to the minor upper-stage helium leak detected the day before, he reported.

+There’s a 99 percent chance everything is likely to be fine, Musk said in a tweet.
+“But that 1 percent chance isn’t worth rolling the dice.
+Better to wait a day.”

-Thousands of guests had jammed the space center to witness the comeback of 39A, last used in 2011 for the last space shuttle flight.
-“Hold, hold, hold!” a launch controller urged over the radio loops, to everyone’s disappointment.
+Thousands of guests had jammed the space center to witness the comeback of 39A, last used in 2011 for the final space shuttle flight.
+Disappointment was high when the urgent call of “hold, hold, hold!” sounded over the radio lines.

-“Standing down to take a closer look at positioning of the second stage engine nozzle,” SpaceX said later via Twitter.

 This will be SpaceX’s first Florida launch since a rocket explosion last summer.